Faceless YouTube Channels Like MagnatesMedia and ColdFusion

 3. High average view duration.
 These channels aren’t built for virality — they’re built for retention.
 YouTube rewards watch time, not clicks.

 4. A monetization stack beyond AdSense.
-Every channel in this list earns from at least two sources: AdSense + sponsorships, or AdSense + digital products, or AdSense + Patreon.
+Every channel in this list earns from at least two sources: AdSense + sponsorships, AdSense + digital products, or AdSense + Patreon.

 If you’re mapping your own channel, start with format and niche.
 Everything else follows.
+See the full breakdown on how to grow a faceless YouTube channel once the fundamentals are in place.

 How Much Do Faceless YouTube Channels Make?